FREE SHIPPING on purchases over 1,500 CZK 📦

 5 signs of ovulation and why it matters

-Most women don't know they're ovulating until they're trying to get pregnant.
-However, the state of their menstrual cycle and the presence of ovulation are key signals that everything is working properly in a woman's body.
-Let's talk about the main signs of ovulation and why ovulation, not menstruation, is the main moment of the cycle.
+Most women don't know about their ovulation until they try to conceive.
+However, the state of the menstrual cycle and the presence of ovulation is one of the key signals that everything is functioning correctly in a woman's body.
+Let's talk about the main signs of ovulation and why the main moment of the cycle is not menstruation, but ovulation itself.

-So why is ovulation so important to us women?
+So why is ovulation so important for us women?
 Let's give 3 brief examples.

 • Hormone balance

 • Estrogen and progesterone, the two main hormones regulating the cycle, should be in balance with each other.
-A large part of progesterone comes from the corpus luteum, a structure that is formed from the remnants of the dominant follicle that has released a mature egg.
-Ovulation is therefore necessary for sufficient progesterone production in the second part of the cycle.
-If ovulation does not occur, progesterone levels can be very low, which will affect not only the course of the cycle and the balance of progesterone with estrogen .
+A large part of progesterone comes from the corpus luteum, a structure that forms from the remnants of the dominant follicle that released the mature egg.
+Ovulation is therefore essential for sufficient progesterone production in the second part of the cycle.
+If ovulation does not occur, progesterone levels can be very low, which will affect not only the course of the cycle and the balance of progesterone with estrogen.

-• An imbalance of estrogen and progesterone can cause unpleasant experiences, especially in the second part of the cycle, in the form of premenstrual syndrome (PMS).
-In addition, if ovulation does not occur or occurs later, the follicular phase is prolonged, which also lengthens the overall length of the cycle .
-In the long term, you may experience irregular menstruation or cycles longer than the typical 35 days .
+• An imbalance of estrogen and progesterone can cause uncomfortable experiences, especially in the second part of the cycle, in the form of so-called premenstrual syndrome (PMS).
+If ovulation does not occur or occurs later, the follicular phase is prolonged, and thus the overall length of the cycle is also prolonged.
+In the long run, you may experience irregular menstruation or cycles longer than the typical 35 days.

-• Balance and sufficient hormone production go far beyond fertility.
-Reproductive hormones have an impact on, for example:
+• The balance and adequate production of hormones extend far beyond fertility.
+Reproductive hormones influence, for example:

 • bone health